browserslist/browserslist-useragent/README.md

  PRs to add more _browserslist supported_ browsers are welcome 👋

 ## Notes
- - All browsers on iOS (Chrome, Firefox etc) use Safari as the underlying engine, and hence will be resolved to Safari.
+ - All browsers on iOS (Chrome, Firefox etc) use Safari's WebKit as the underlying engine, and hence will be resolved to Safari.
 Since `browserslist` is usually used for transpiling / autoprefixing for browsers, this behaviour is what's intended in most cases, but might surprise you otherwise.

  - Right now, Chrome for Android and Firefox for Android are resolved to their desktop equivalents.
 The `caniuse` database does not currently store historical data for these browsers separately (except the last version) See [#156](https://github.com/ai/browserslist/issues/156)